Kepler-737b: Habitability

 With a stellar flux 2.297 times that of Earth, greater than that of Venus, Kepler-737b is unlikely to be habitable.
 However, Kepler-737b is considered to be in the habitable zone by the Open Exoplanet Catalogue, based on an extremely optimistic habitable zone model that also places Venus in the habitable zone.
-Due to its equlibrium temp. of 298 K, with and earth-like GE it would be about sixty degrees Celsius, and with twice its GE, ninety degrees.
+Due to its equilibrium temp. of 298 K, with and earth-like GE it would be about sixty degrees Celsius, and with twice its GE, ninety degrees.
 It is likely tidally locked due to its short orbit; a tidally locked planet would have one side facing the star permanently while the other would be in constant darkness.
 If Kepler-737b has little or no atmosphere, this could make one side too hot to live on, and the other too cold.
 However, there may be a "sweet spot" in between the two, where liquid water can exist.
 This spot would be the planet's terminator line.
 Kepler-737b may instead have atmospheric circulation that would distribute the heat around the planet, potentially making a large portion of it habitable, although given its stellar flux the most likely scenario is that the planet's surface is too hot to be habitable.
 Water on Kepler-737b's surface could also distribute heat.

 Kepler-737b's density is unknown, so it could either be a rocky super-Earth or a mini-Neptune.
 The fact that the planet is quite likely to have no magnetic field could spark adaptations to the relatively high radiation level, such as a thick shell of a substance that could repel the radiation or tardigrade-like DNA.
 In most earthly creatures, DNA is damaged permanently, but with tardigrades, DNA is repairable after being damaged by deadly radiation.

 There is a reduced chance of intelligent life on Kepler-737b due to the fair chance that it is a water world, with no dry land.
 It is likely substantially hotter than Earth, due to its stellar flux 2.297 times that of Earth and resulting equilibrium temperature of 298 K. If ice caps exist, then they would likely be much smaller than Earth's, due to the temperature as well as to the possibility that Kepler-737b has more carbon dioxide in its atmosphere than Earth.
 It would have accreted the carbon dioxide by gravity or because water worlds are likely to have a lot of carbon dioxide in their atmospheres.
 More carbon dioxide in an atmosphere equalizes the temperature.